Updated March 18, 2023

 Difference between Maven and Ant

 Maven vs Ant is java build tools provided by Apache.
 Maven vs Ant help in the build process of the project.
-Maven was created by Jason van Zyl in 2002 for the subproject of Apache Turbine.
+Jason van Zyl created maven in 2002 for the subproject of Apache Turbine.
 The languages used were Java and C#.
 Project Object Model (POM) is used in Maven.
 It helps in project build and documentation.
 Maven can also be used in the project dependency.
 Ant is a Java software tool developed in 2000.
 It helps to automate software build processes.
 Ant scripts are written in XML.
-It is used to manage repetitive tasks as well.
+It is used to manage repetitive tasks, as well.

 Head to Head Comparison Between Maven and Ant(Infographics)

 Below are the top 34 differences between Maven vs Ant:

 Key Differences between Maven and Ant